JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

 OK.
 Let's see how we do this with React Context.

-We're going to update our `GamesScreen` component, but we could do the same in  `App`.
+We're going to update our `GamesScreen` component.

 ```tsx
 export const GamesScreen = () => {